Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Do not accept the suggestion, click `Discard`.

 > [!Note]
 > GitHub Copilot used the `/docs` agent to generate the documentation for a single method or the entire file in a matter of seconds.
 This is a great way to document your codebase quickly and efficiently.
-However, we will use the Inline Chat to document the code in a more controlled way.
+However, we will use the in editor Chat to document the code in a more controlled way.

 - Let's try this using a different approach, select all content of the method `GetById` in the `PlanesController.cs` file.